bandaloo/merge-pass/README.md

 // | HTMLCanvasElement | HTMLVideoElement | OffscreenCanvas` so it is actually
 // pretty flexible

-// let's draw something interesting and kick of a draw loop
+// let's draw something interesting and kick off a draw loop

 let steps = 0;